 Your blood sugar chart and your A1C test will give your doctor a complete picture of how your blood sugar management is going.
 Your careful notation of your lifestyle habits in your blood sugar log will help the doctor recommend certain non-invasive lifestyle changes.
 These changes in conjunction with continued monitoring will help you better manage your blood sugar and prevent the diabetes related diseases that often result from unstable levels.

 Once repeated A1C tests show that your blood sugar levels are acceptable and stable, you won’t have to go for A1C tests as often.
-Stable diabetics may only have to have their levels tested once or twice per year to make sure that they are still on track.
+People with stable diabetes may only have to have their levels tested once or twice per year to make sure that they are still on track.
 This reduction in testing is one of the best signs that your chart is working optimally to prolong your life and increase its quality.

 A chart can be your best and most useful tool in the fight against the ravages of diabetes.
 But only if you use it correctly to thoroughly record and investigate the nature of your blood sugar levels, and address problems or unstable numbers with your provider.
 Commit to your blood sugar chart and your health and you’ll live a longer, healthier life.